Channing Robertson: Academic career

-Channing Rex Robertson is Emeritus Professor of Chemical Engineering at Stanford University.
-He received his Ph.D. from Stanford under the supervision of Andreas Acrivos.
-He joined the faculty of Stanford in 1970, and served as the Ruth G. and William K. Bowes Professor and Senior Associate Dean for Faculty & Academic Affairs in the School of Engineering there.
+Robertson joined the Stanford faculty in 1970.
+He served as the Ruth G. and William K. Bowes Professor and Senior Associate Dean for Faculty & Academic Affairs in the School of Engineering.
+He was an advisor to doctoral student Seth Darst.
+Robertson testified in 1998 as a witness for the state about the cigarette brand Marlboro related to a lawsuit against tobacco company Philip Morris USA.
 In 2000, he was featured in a special issue of Upside, entitled "100 People Who Have Changed the World".
-He is a founding fellow of the American Institute for Medical and Biological Engineering.
-He retired from Stanford in 2012 to join the Theranos board of directors, becoming an emeritus professor.
-Since his active role in the Theranos scandal, he is no longer teaching classes in the School of Engineering.
+He was a founding fellow of the American Institute for Medical and Biological Engineering.
+After the collapse of Theranos, Robertson returned to Stanford as professor emeritus, teaching the course "Busting Energy Myths".